 DC Comics’ Dark Knight has a long and successful history in films and television, and now he’s poised to return to the big screen in The Batman, the upcoming solo feature set in Warner Bros.
 Pictures’ cinematic universe of DC superheroes and villains.
-Development has been slow on the project, but now we have a report on who will be under the cape and cowl, as well as an official release date.
+Development has been slow on the project, but casting now appears to be underway, both official and otherwise.

 Set to be directed and written by Cloverfield and Dawn of the Planet of the Apes filmmaker Matt Reeves, The Batman will be the character’s first solo feature since the conclusion of Christopher Nolan’s acclaimed Dark Knight trilogy.
 The film is scheduled to hit theaters in June 2021, with Robert Pattinson taking over the role of Gotham’s iconic Dark Knight.

 Here’s everything we know about The Batman so far.